-Centum City has become a hub of both commerce and entertainment for the city.
-While living in high-rise apartments, residents can take a short walk to Shinsaegae Department Store, the Busan Museum of Art, the Busan Exhibition and Convention Center (BEXCO), the Busan Cinema Center, and other attractions.
+Centum City has become a hub of both commerce and entertainment.
+While living in high-rise apartments, residents can take a short walk to Shinsaegae Department Store, the Busan Museum of Art, the Busan Exhibition and Convention Center, the Busan Cinema Center, and other attractions.

-Gwangan has become one of the most popular gathering spots for foreigners in recent years.
-Gwangalli Beach, with its iconic view of the Diamond Bridge, is a popular hangout among both Koreans and expats in day or night.
+Gwangan has become one of the most popular gathering spots for foreigners.
+Gwangalli Beach, with its iconic view of the Diamond Bridge, is a popular hangout among both Koreans and expats, day or night.

 The beach features many seaside cafés and restaurants for residents to enjoy.
 The number of affordable housing options have increased considerably as more apartment buildings are continually being constructed and renovated.
 While not as trendy as more upscale areas of the city, there are several expat bars in the area.
 Cheaper accommodation and many entertainment options make this a popular area for younger expats.

 Pusan National University is one of ten national universities in Korea.
 Its main campus is conveniently located in the north-central part of the city.
 One of the original hubs of Busan expat social life, the area remains a destination for music, art, food, and culture.
 People living in this area can easily get to other areas in the northern part of the city such as Oncheonjang Hot Springs, Geumjeong Fortress, and Sajik Baseball Stadium.